AMDA Webinar Program

 Webinar Overview:

-In this presentation, we will provide a short description of neurological signs and symptoms that have been reported in patients with Infantile- or Late-Onset Pompe Disease (IOPD/LOPD).
+In this presentation, we will provide a short description of neurological signs and symptoms that have been reported in patients with Infantile- or Late-Onset Pompe Disease (LOPD).
 We will describe our comprehensive approach toward understanding the neurobiological abnormalities in IOPD/LOPD.
 Finally, we will share preliminary findings from ongoing studies involving patients with IOPD/LOPD and that are taking place at Boston Children’s Hospital.

-Erasmus Webinar: Lentiviral Gene Therapy
+Lentiviral Gene Therapy for Pompe Disease

-Title: Lentiviral gene therapy for Pompe Disease
+Title: Lentiviral gene therapy for Pompe disease

 Date: Tuesday, October 10, 2023